Gavin & Stacey: Production

 After the debut of the show on BBC Three, a second series was soon commissioned.
-Speaking about the second series, Corden said "It's the show that we wanted to make.
-If people like it, they like it: if they don't, they don't.
+Speaking about the second series, Corden said, "It's the show that we wanted to make.
+If people like it, they like it; if they don't, they don't.
 That's a nice feeling, that's quite freeing...
 There's more of a journey and more of a story.
-We hope the viewers will feel like they've been taken on a little trip by it", while Jones said "Series one had a very specific storyline to it, boy meets girl and it ends in a wedding.
+We hope the viewers will feel like they've been taken on a little trip by it."
+Jones said, "Series one had a very specific storyline to it, boy meets girl and it ends in a wedding.
 We don't have the same type of storyline in the second series.
 It's now girl lives with boy's parents in Essex and the joys that might entail."

 There was initial uncertainty over whether a third series would be produced.
-In an April 2008 interview, Jones said "We never intended to write a second series let alone a third.
+In an April 2008 interview, Jones said, "We never intended to write a second series, let alone a third.
 We don't want it to become predictable.
 We will see how the Christmas special goes and take it from there."
 Corden added: "We will write one if we can make it better.
 We have to be true to ourselves."
 Corden and Jones completed the final draft of the Christmas Special by September 2008, although they ruled out writing the third series at the time due to pressures of other work, and repeating the wish not to produce a sub-standard script.
-After the 2008 Christmas special premiere, BBC Three aired a making-of documentary about the special, titled 12 Days of Christmas.

 Corden and Jones eventually announced there would be a third series produced, on 21 December 2008 just before the 2008 Christmas special aired, as Jones performed her final BBC Radio Wales Sunday Brunch radio show to a live audience on Barry Island.

+In May 2019, a second Christmas special was announced by Corden which aired on Christmas Day 2019.

+In February 2024, a third Christmas special was rumoured for Christmas 2024; however, co-creator Jones dismissed the claim, stating that it was "sadly a rumour".
+However, shortly afterwards Jones said that there were no plans "set in stone", causing confusion as to whether or not there was another special planned.

+On 3 May 2024, Corden announced via his social media channels that he and Jones had completed writing the final episode of the show, to air on Christmas Day 2024 on BBC One.
+Jones later criticised the fact that news of the show had been leaked, saying, "James and I wanted to give everybody a nice surprise and I think it was really mean that they leaked it."
+Filming of the final episode began on 2 September 2024 and wrapped on 8 October.
+Aikman's involvement in the special was concealed from the public prior to broadcast.